Skip to Main Content

 Protect the privacy of others

-• Someone has recut part of Me in a Minute video and made it into an embarrassing meme.
+• Someone has recut part of your short video and made it into an embarrassing meme.

 Acknowledge the work of others